courseportal/coursePortal/docs/source/notes/log_nick.rst

 	*	The 'finder-like' columnview of the categories refreshes when you create/update a category.
 	*	The columnview uses AJAX to get one level of the hierarchy at a time for faster loading.
 	*	Added delete category button when we are editing a category
+*	Added a delete button to all of the user uploaded submission pages when you are updating.
+*	Put the class summary in the class "home" page.
+HTML markup is allowed.

 Week of July 1-5
 ================